coder/coder/docs/enterprise.md

 ## Adding your license key

-There are two ways to add an enterprise license to a Coder deployment: In the Coder UI or with the Coder CLI.
+There are two ways to add an enterprise license to a Coder deployment: in the Coder UI or with the Coder CLI.

 ### Coder UI